sunset1995/CVFX-HW5/README.md

 | :--------------: | :--------------: | :------------------: |
 | ![](imgs/motion_parallax/cats/img0_saliency.jpg) | ![](imgs/motion_parallax/cats/img1_saliency.jpg) | ![](imgs/motion_parallax/cats/out_match.jpg) |

 We show the result by different alignment algorithm.
 The translation model have 2 degree of freedom and can only left/right/top/down shift the image.
 The affine model have dof=5 and can translate, scale and inplane rotate the image.
 The homography model is the strongest and can align features on different 3D planes.
-Please *Stop Motion* effect for better understanding the different of the three alignment models.
+Please see *Stop Motion* effect for better understanding the different of the three alignment models.

 | Align by translation (DoF=2) | Align by affine (DoF=5) | Align by homography (DoF=8) |
 | :--------: | :---: | :-----------------: |